Aden's Dream

 "Understandable.
 Patti was against their marriage, you know.
 She felt Susan could do better than marry a widower with a child."

-"Susan is lucky to get my dad, Mrs Koshy.
+"Susan is lucky to get my dad.
 He treats her like a queen."

-"Yes, I tell Patti the same whenever she asks how Susan and her family are doing."
+"Yes, I tell Patti the same whenever she asks how Susan is doing."

 "Better if Patti makes the trip from Chennai and finds out how her talented grandson Freddie is doing!"

 Mrs Koshy gave him a reproving glance.
-"I know you're still hurt about your dad marrying so soon after your mom's tragic death.
+"I know you're still hurt about your dad marrying so soon after your mom's passing.
 But Susan loves you, Aden."

 "Not as much as she adores Freddie."

-"It's no fault of Freddie that your parents pamper him.
-I hope you won't be mean to him because of that."
+"It's no fault of Freddie that your parents pamper him."

-Aden spotted his best friend, Roshan, returning from Le Club, a French Restaurant on Dumas street, where he'd been helping out, much to his father's distress.
-Roshan's father wanted his son to join him in his camera repair shop.
-Shouldn't the youngster be learning the ropes of his father's business?
-He mourned day and night.
-Roshan, however, had made up his mind: "I'm going to Paris, Aden.
-I'm going to own a cafeteria."
+Aden spotted his best friend, Roshan, returning from Le Club, a French Restaurant on Dumas Street, where he'd been helping out, much to his father's distress.
+Roshan's father wanted his son to join the family business.
+Roshan, however, had made up his mind to go to Paris and own a cafeteria."

 Aden's worried expression lightened as he saw the angular-face long-hair boy on his Sun Atlas bicycle, skidding to a halt.
 Mrs Koshy ducked inside with a quick wave, smiling as she heard Roshan singing 'Voyage Voyage'.
 Everyone knew of Roshan's dreams of going to France.